 While there were no whales in sight, the odd Harbour Seal popped its head out in curiosity.
 Seas were calm, and birds could be heard when the surf receded.
 Listen, if you like, to the sounds of French Beach in the video below…

 I returned to camp and ended up going back to the beach again with my son, who had just awakened.
 We spent another half hour there before breakfast.
 He has a natural love of being near water, even to the point that he often prefers to walk in the rain.

-This photo at left had me thinking back to a time when he couldn’t peer through an outhouse window six feet off the ground.
+This photo below had me thinking back to a time when he couldn’t peer through an outhouse window six feet off the ground.
 Time flies, and your kids grow up fast!